Maciasty15/Project_1_recommender/README.md

 ## Goal

 The aim of the project are:
-- prepare dataset of hotel recommendations for content based recommender,
+- prepareing dataset of hotel recommendations for content based recommender,
-- select best features for the model,
+- selecting best features for the model,
-- find the best HR@10 in the final evaluation for recommending hotels for users,
+- finding the best HR@10 in the final evaluation for recommended hotels for users,
-- compare the results against Amazon recommender.
+- compareing the results against Amazon recommender.

 ## Scores